So, you are ready to purchase Monard custom shooting clothes from Oberle Enterprises. Here is some information you will want to know.

 Tips on measuring:

 - If you have access to a tailor or clothing maker, contact them to help you measure.
-Neatly all these measurement are standard clothing measurements.
+Nearly all these measurements are standard clothing measurements.
+However, you need to insist that the tailor follow the Monard Measuring instruction 100% per the measuring forms(below) and videos at this link: http://monard.se/measurements/

 - Always use a cloth type tape measure.